muhme/joomla-branches-tester/README.md

 ### Syncing from GitHub Repository

 To avoid recreating everything the next day, you can simply fetch and merge the latest changes from the Joomla GitHub repository into your local branches.
-This can be done for branches without any arguments, or for a specific version, such as 6.0-dev.
+This can be done for all branches without any arguments, or for specific versions:
 ```
-scripts/pull.sh 60
+scripts/pull.sh 53 60
 ```

+If changes are pulled then:
+* Just in case the command `composer install` ist executed.
+* If `package-lock.json` file has changed the command `npm ci` is executed.

-Finally, the Git status of the branch is displayed.
+Finally, the Git status is displayed.

 <img align="right" src="images/phpMyAdmin.png">